Graduate Teaching Assistant in Politics

 • My favourite part about teaching at the University of Oxford is the tutorial system.
 It allows us to get to know the academic interests of each our students which can be a real source of inspiration to researchers.

-• One thing which is often overlooked in the study of political communication is the effect which entertainment media can have on our political behaviour – sometimes it can have a stronger effect than when politicians try to change political behaviours.
+• One interesting thing which has come out of my research on the study of political communication is the effect which entertainment media can have on our political behaviour.
+On many occasions, entertainment media can have a stronger effect on our political behaviours that the messages from political parties or politicians.

 Teaching